Smrutiranjan-Patra/Smrutiranjan-Patra/Readme.md

-<h2  align="center">A curious, enthusiastic and passionate full stack web developer </h2>
+<h2  align="center">A curious, enthusiastic and passionate MREN stack developer </h2>

-- 👯 I’m looking to collaborate on **applications from where I get to learn cool stuffs**
+Hi there 👋
+- 🌱 I’m currently learning MERN stack at Masai School, Bengaluru, Karnataka

+- 🛠️ Skill Set: Algorithms, Data Structures, Rest API, Databases

+- ⌨️ Programming: HTML, CSS, JavaScript, React, Mongoose

+- 🖥️ Platforms: Windows, Linux

+- 🎧 When am not coding you can find me watching movies, listening to music, or Travelling to a new place.
+My favorite place is Ladakh.

+- 📫 I can be reached at and on Twitter @Smrutir04608196

-- 👨‍💻 Wanna take a look at my portfolio
+- 😎 Have a look at my Portfolio

-- 📝 Wanna read my blogs [https://medium.com/@guessme.smruti](https://medium.com/@guessme.smruti)

-- 📫 Mail me at **guessme.smruti@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">